eonofrey/taxi_ride_analysis/README.md

 The below an analysis I did for Kaggle’s NYC Taxi Cab Fare Prediction Competition hosted by Google Cloud and Coursera.
 The competition claimed that a basic model based on the distance between two points would end up with an RMSE of ~$8, so that was the target to beat.

-The data files given are as follows:
+The files provided are as follows:

 - train.csv - a file containing ~55M observations with input varaibles and the target